Applied Mental Health Practice

 Entry requirements

-Support from a Local Authority/ Trust is necessary for candidates preparing to move onto the full AMHP training who will ensure you have an suitably experienced AMHP supervisor and a statutory placement in a mental health setting which will provide the relevant experience to achieve to module learning outcomes.
+- Support from a Local Authority/ Trust who will offer a statutory placement in a mental health setting which will provide the relevant experience to achieve the module learning outcomes and who will also provide an experienced Approved Mental Health Professional (AMHP) to act as a Practice Learning Educator.

 Months of entry